In order to be eligible for a Commercial Pilot License, one must meet the following criteria.

 Once you successfully attain a Commercial Pilot Certificate in a single engine airplane, you will then be ready to add a multi-engine rating!
 For this part of your training, you will have the opportunity to fly the Piper Seminole.
 The Seminole is exciting to fly and introduces multi-engine aerodynamics along with new emergency procedures that you will become proficient with during your training.
 The multi-engine add-on is required if you intend to find a job in an airplane with more than one engine.

 How long does it take to earn A Commercial Pilot Certificate?

 The answer to this depends on several factors.
 These include weather, student availability for training, and financing.
 The FAA requires a total of 120 hours for a Commercial Pilot Certificate under Part 141 training.
-This time is built in conjunction with your Instrument Rating.
 Motivated students in a fast track program, finish Commercial training on average in 5 months which includes the instrument rating.
 Students that are less available could take much longer.

 Course costs are based on the average number of hours it takes a student to complete the course and may vary from student to student according to their capability and motivation.
 This makes it difficult to estimate the total cost of training before enrolling in a program.

 Students are advised to look for financing options to cover their commercial pilot license cost and other expenses in advance to avoid any delays or interruptions in their training schedule.